emmt/Xen/yorick/README.md

 expected from the peer when a command is sent by Yorick with `xen_send_command`.
 The exact behavior depends on the procedure called to respond to messages.
 By default, received commands are executed and their success or failure is reported to the peer as explained above.
-Other received messages are printed to the standard error output.
+For now, other received messages are printed to the standard error output.

 ### Evaluation of Commands